 Some facts to begin – according to BOMA, 30 percent of controllable operating costs are energy-related.
 Of that energy cost, 75 percent is used for HVAC and Lighting.

 So it makes sense for any facility manager to seek out a way to save energy dollars.
 Alpha Energy Solutions has created a program to help customers take smart steps to save money on energy.

-Alpha Energy Solutions suggests a simple benchmark, which compares the energy usage in a facility with similar buildings, allowing for differences in climate, occupancy and function.
-That sets the stage for recommendations, many of which are low-cost or no-cost, that can result in immediate and substantial savings.
+Alpha Energy Solutions suggests a simple benchmark, which compares the energy usage in a facility with similar buildings, allowing for differences in climate, occupancy, and function.
+That sets the stage for recommendations, many of which are low-cost or no-cost, resulting in immediate and substantial savings.

-Alpha will analyze results, and may recommend a full energy audit, which would involve placing sensors throughout the facility to measure the effect of activities in various day parts.
+Alpha will analyze results and recommend a full energy audit, which would involve placing sensors throughout the facility to measure the effect of activities in various dayparts.

-Among recommendations that have influenced energy costs, and been implemented in dozens of buildings, are adjusting temperature set points, creating a fixed lighting schedule, reducing over-ventilation and installing variable speed drives on air handlers.
-These action items are proven energy saving methods and can result in savings of as much as 44 cents per square foot.
+Among recommendations that have influenced energy costs, and been implemented in dozens of buildings, are adjusting temperature setpoints, creating a fixed lighting schedule, reducing over-ventilation, and installing variable speed drives on air handlers.
+These action items are proven energy-saving methods and can save as much as 44 cents per square foot.

 “Even in Kentucky, where energy prices are among the lowest in the country, it makes good financial sense to take steps toward reducing energy costs,” said Dave Hellman, Alpha Energy Solutions Director of Energy and Performance.
 “There are savings available in practically every building in the country.
 Smart facility managers are making this a priority and seeing savings immediately.”